-The following ‘Equipped to Participate’ statements outline the knowledge, skill and competence a learner require to achieve CMIT programmes leading to awards on the national framework at Level 5 and Level 6
+The following ‘Equipped to Participate’ statements outline the knowledge, skill and competence a learner requires to participate in CMIT programmes leading to awards on the national framework at Level 5 and Level 6.

-What are specific entry requirements for successful participation?
+What are the specific entry requirements for successful participation?

-- Specific entry requirements for each course are listed on the course page for each course.
+- Specific entry requirements for each course are listed on the individual course pages.
 For some courses, specific qualifications are required.
 For others life or work experience is sufficient.

-At Level 6, what are the required fluency in generic skills such as literacy/ numeracy /interpersonal skills to successfully complete a course?
+At Level 6, what is the required fluency in generic skills such as literacy/ numeracy /interpersonal skills to successfully complete a course?

-At Level 5, what are the required fluency in generic skills such as literacy/ numeracy /interpersonal skills to successfully complete a course?
+At Level 5, what is the required fluency in generic skills such as literacy/ numeracy /interpersonal skills to successfully complete a course?

 - Learners entering programmes leading to awards at Level 5 will usually be proficient at reading, drafting, preparing and understanding information across a broad range of topics, including quantitative information.